Free shipping on orders over 50€ up to 500g

 Abalone

-Natural mother-of-pearl with many iridescent green, blue, purple and sometimes pink reflections, coming from the shell of a marine mollusk.
-It is also called "Nacre de Paua", "Sea Opal" or "Sea Ear".
+Natural mother-of-pearl with iridescent green, blue, violet and sometimes pink reflections, from the shell of a marine mollusk.
+Also known as "Paua mother-of-pearl", "Sea Opal" or "Sea Ear".

 B